 Meet the members of the Center for Disaster Medicine (CDM) team at Massachusetts General Hospital.

 Dr. Paul Biddinger holds the MGH Endowed Chair in Emergency Preparedness and is the Director of the Center for Disaster Medicine, and Vice Chairman for Emergency Preparedness in the Department of Emergency Medicine at Massachusetts General Hospital (MGH) in Boston.
-He is also the Director for Emergency Preparedness at Partners Healthcare.
+He is also the Director for Emergency Preparedness at Mass General Brigham Healthcare.
 Dr. Biddinger additionally serves as the Director of the Emergency Preparedness Research, Evaluation and Practice (EPREP) Program at the Harvard T. H. Chan School of Public Health, and holds appointments at Harvard Medical School and at the Chan School.
 Dr. Biddinger serves as a medical officer for the MA-1 Disaster Medical Assistance Team (DMAT) in the National Disaster Medical System (NDMS) in the US Department of Health and Human Services (HHS).
 Dr. Biddinger is an active researcher in the field of emergency preparedness and has lectured nationally and internationally on topics of preparedness and disaster medicine.
 He has authored numerous articles and book chapters on multiple topics related to emergency medical services and disaster medicine.

 David J. Reisman, MHA, FACHE: Associate Director, Center for Disaster Medicine; Executive Director, Emergency Preparedness

 David Reisman serves as Executive Director of Emergency Preparedness, Associate Director of the Center for Disaster Medicine, and Senior Administrative Director of the Department of Emergency Medicine at Massachusetts General Hospital.
 David has administrative leadership responsibility for all areas of the preparedness program including hazard identification and mitigation, plan and exercise development, response management, process improvement, regulatory readiness and grants management.
-David has been a key leader responding to many previous disaster incidents at MGH, is a Senior Advisor to Partners Healthcare Emergency Preparedness, and has helped to lead multiple consulting projects related to Emergency Preparedness.
+David has been a key leader responding to many previous disaster incidents at MGH, is a Senior Advisor to Mass General Brigham Healthcare Emergency Preparedness, and has helped to lead multiple consulting projects related to Emergency Preparedness.
 He holds a bachelor’s degree in business administration from the University of Massachusetts at Amherst, a master’s degree in health care administration from The Ohio State University and is a Fellow of the American College of Healthcare Executives.

 CDM Staff (Listed Alphabetically)